 Check out this guide full of suggestions and ideas to help as well as where you can find more information in your member benefits.
 This featured in the latest issue of Childcare Professional and you can access the full article here.

 We also have a handy factsheet of FAQs on the Prevent Duty on MyPACEY and a downloadable copy of the EYFS and British Values poster is available in the PACEY shop from just 99p.
-Plus you can get the full guide: Common Inspection Framework, British Values and You, including the poster for free here.

-Foundation Years have also produced a helpful guide that gives examples of what the promotion of Fundamental British Values in the early years means in practice.
+Here are some examples of what the promotion of Fundamental British Values in the early years means in practice.

 Democracy: making decisions together, for example giving opportunities to develop enquiring minds in an atmosphere where questions are valued.